Malaysia's parliament approves Bill to lower voting age to 18

 In addition, the amendments introduced automatic voter registration, with citizens eligible to cast their ballots as soon as they turn 18.
 Previously, people had to apply to get their names on the electoral roll.

+In addition to lowering the voting age, the amendment also proposed lowering the minimum age requirement from 21 to 18 years for members of parliament and representatives at the State Legislative Assemblies.

+Mahathir said the government welcomed the opposition bloc's proposal that youths aged 18 not only be allowed to vote but also be permitted to contest the elections.

-Mahathir said that as many as 7.8 million people would be added to the electoral roll by the year 2023 through the move, bringing the country's total number of voters to 22.7 million.
+As many as 7.8 million people would be added to the electoral roll by the year 2023 through the move, bringing the country's total number of voters to 22.7 million, said the prime minister.

 Nearly 12.3 million people voted in the 2018 elections, from a total electorate of 14.9 million people.